 top of page

-(Your brain's running more disaster scenarios than the BBC drama department)
+Stop being held hostage by PTSD (when your brain's running more disaster scenarios than Netflix's drama department)

-Oh, there you are, your brain running its millionth security check, while you continue your duties as your anxiety's butler, serving up fresh worries on a silver platter.
-(At least your keeping busy with all that catastrophic thinking, eh?)
+Oh, there you are, your brain running its millionth security check, while your anxiety keeps serving up fresh worries on a silver platter.
+(At least you're keeping busy with all that catastrophic thinking, eh?)

 Let's talk about PTSD - and no, we don't mean that time you watched your teenager attempt parallel parking.
 Though between us, that probably deserves its own diagnostic category.